Please contact me

 A deposit of 25% of the quoted price will be required to book your slot in my calendar.

-All prices are quoted in UK Pounds (£ Stirling).
+All prices are quoted in UK Pounds (£ Sterling).
 Rates for my other artwork services are available on request.

-A mural commission in Guildford, Surrey that I think will take 5 days will be quoted at £1500, minus any discounts, plus £120 fuel and any unusual expenses.
+A mural commission in Guildford, Surrey that I think will take 6 days will be quoted at £1500, plus fuel cost and any unusual expenses.

-A project in Stoke-on-Trent, Staffordshire, estimated to take twelve days will be quoted at £3600 minus any discounts, plus £150 fuel and any unusual expenses.
+A project in Stoke-on-Trent, Staffordshire, estimated to take twelve days will be quoted at £3000, plus fuel cost and any unusual expenses.

 Can you work abroad, for example in the USA?

 I am happy to consider all work opportunities abroad, including the USA, Dubai, China etc, and have done so on occassion.

 A work visa will usually need to be acquired before working abroad.

 For the USA I would actually like to come to the state of California or Florida for a year's mural painting work, and bring my family,